 The data explosion

 The volume of stored data is growing rapidly across all fields of science, as is the number of data connections.
 Publications, which are themselves data objects, are supported by analysed data which is in turn based on raw data.
-Data corresponding to a specific publication may be housed in various data centres and recorded on various types of media.
+Data corresponding to a specific publication may be housed in various data centers and recorded on various types of media.
 Storage locations are subject to change as well.
 This makes it increasingly difficult to guarantee the findability of, and access to, the data.
 At the same time, access is becoming ever more vital due to the reproducibility requirements of research and the reuse of scientific information.

 Persistent identifiers: ISBN numbers for data